 Apple says they have far more dynamic range and separation than before and I have no reason to doubt them.
 I just know they're LOUD and they're clear.

-First iPad Pro, then iPhone 7, now MacBook Pro — Apple has seriously upped their speaker game this last year and I really appreciate it.
+First iPad Pro, then iPhone 7, now MacBook Pro — Apple has seriously upped their speaker game in recent years and I really appreciate it.

 MacBook buyers guide

 Trying to decide which MacBook, MacBook Air, 2015 MacBook Pro, or new MacBook Pro is for you?
 Check out our ultimate guide to sizes, colors, makes, models, and more!

 Apple has been making computers into appliances for years now.
 It started with the iMac and, more recently, the MacBook Air and iPad.
 Step by step, Apple has sealed up everything from the minis to the pros and, in so doing, made them better for the mainstream — at the expense of the the traditional tinkerers, do-it-yourselfers, and bleeding edge pros.